maria-gedye/Y3-timesheet-app/README.md

 # timesheet_app

-This is my first flutter app which is my submission for the Yoobee assessment CS301 'MVP'.

-Currently built for android only.

 ## INSTALLATION GUIDE   (˵ ͡° ͜ʖ ͡°˵)

+Currently built for android only

 ### Instructions for running this project (for moderators, supervisors, tutors)
 Once you have forked this repository onto your local device please do the following: